ubihazard/probook-4x30s/README.md

 defaults write com.apple.dock Moraea_EnableTransparency 1
 ```

 Log out and back in to see the changes.
+Some of these [commands](https://moraea.github.io/Docs/defaults.html), like `Moraea_EnableTransparency`, require a reboot to be applied.

 HD 3000 graphical glitches
 --------------------------